 Journal article

-Recombinant human albumin supports hamster in-vitro fertilization
+Recombinant human albumin supports hamsters in-vitro fertilization

-HUMAN REPRODUCTION | OXFORD UNIV PRESS | Published : 2003
+Human Reproduction | OXFORD UNIV PRESS | Published : 2003

 Abstract

-BACKGROUND: Serum albumin is normally required to support sperm capacitation and IVF, but its mechanism of action is not well understood.
+Background: Serum albumin is normally required to support sperm capacitation and IVF, but its mechanism of action is not well understood.
 Commercial serum albumin preparations are contaminated with a variety of other proteins and compounds, and their biological activity is variable.
 Recombinant human albumin (rHA) might replace serum albumin for IVF.
-METHODS: rHA was examined for its ability to capacitate hamster spermatozoa and to support fertilization in vitro.
+Methods: rHA was examined for its ability to capacitate hamster spermatozoa and to support fertilization in vitro.
 A standardized hamster IVF system was used to compare the capacitation-supporting activities of rHA and two commercial preparations of bovine serum albumin (BSA) in a chemically defined culture medium.
 Epididymal spermatozoa were in..

 View full abstractGrants